mdn/translated-content/files/ko/web/html/element/input/radio/index.md

 ### 라디오 그룹 정의하기

-A radio group is defined by giving each of radio buttons in the group the same {{htmlattrxref("name", "input")}}.
+A radio group is defined by giving each of radio buttons in the group the same [`name`](/ko/docs/Web/HTML/Element/input#name).
 Once a radio group is established, selecting any radio button in that group automatically deselects any currently-selected radio button in the same group.

 You can have as many radio groups on a page as you like, as long as each has its own unique `name`.

-For example, if your form needs to ask the user for their preferred contact method, you might create three radio buttons, each with the `name` property set to `contact` but one with the {{htmlattrxref("value", "input")}} `email`, one with the value `phone`, and one with the value `mail`.
+For example, if your form needs to ask the user for their preferred contact method, you might create three radio buttons, each with the `name` property set to `contact` but one with the [`value`](/ko/docs/Web/HTML/Element/input#value) `email`, one with the value `phone`, and one with the value `mail`.
 The user never sees the `value` or the `name` (unless you expressly add code to display it).

 The resulting HTML looks like this: